Product · 15 min read

 Note

-The following citations from the German law serve only to illustrate exemplary requirements for the application of video interrogation.
+The following citations from the German law serve only to illustrate exemplary requirements for the application of video interview.
 The reference to laws and regulations is made according to personal assessment and does not constitute legal advice in any way.
 This is exclusively reserved for recognized legal professionals.
 Legal changes or other circumstances may also render the content described here invalid.

-Advantages of Video Interrogation of Suspects
+Advantages of Video interview of Suspects

 This results in the following advantages: